paulsinclair51/briteTest/docs/Contributor_Guide.md

 - **Configuration**: `docs/branding/brand.md`
   - Defines old-to-new phrase replacements.
-  - For a brand name change, its abbreviations is auto-generated from the first letter of each word.
+  - For a brand name change, its brand abbreviation is auto-generated from the first letter of each word concatenated into the brand name.
   - Example: `- **Replace**: LiteTest = briteTest` generates replacements for both "LiteTest" to "briteTest" (brand name) and "LT" to "bT" (brand abbreviation)